National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Thus, running the algorithm blinded to the outcome or with a subset of data or with some surrogate for the final analysis is crucial to make sure that, in optimizing the analysis, you are not (consciously or not) tailoring the analysis to a pre-desired outcome.

-### Commit to Final Run
+### Commit to Final Run {#sec-practices-development-commit}

 Once the elements are finalized, there is the "final run", which still requires diagnostics that should be documented, if not reported.
 The team should be clear that, when this run is initialized, variables will not be redesigned or errant data eliminated.
-If a new protocol is suggested by the results of this run, it should be initialized as its own, new protocol
+If a new protocol is suggested by the results of this run, it should be initialized as its own, new protocol.

-### Perform Sensitivity Analysis
+### Perform Sensitivity Analysis {#sec-practices-development-sensitivity}

 A responsibility of any analyst is the extent to which quantities important to the question at hand may or may not be available or measured among the data at hand.
 Unmeasured confounding is a lurking concern in all clinical research, yet is typically assumed (under the guidance of domain experts)